top of page

 Texas State University

-Bachelor of Arts (B.A) in International Studies with a minor in North African/Middle Eastern Studies
+Bachelor of Arts (B.A) in International Studies with a focus in North African/Middle Eastern Studies

 EXPERIENCE: